mialkin/docs/csharp/operators/equality operator.md

 ## `struct` type equality

-This code will not compile:
+This code will not compile because user-defined `struct` types don't support the `==` operator by default:

 ```csharp
 Point p1 = new Point(1, 1);